Michael A. Graziano

 Overview

-Mike Graziano focuses his practice on insurance coverage, commercial litigation, and employment-related disputes.
-Mike has extensive experience litigating at both the trial court and appellate levels in federal and state courts.
+Mike Graziano focuses his practice on fidelity and crime insurance, class actions, and commercial and employment litigation.
+Mike has extensive experience litigating at both the trial court and appellate levels in federal and state courts throughout the country.

-Mike defends financial institutions against class actions and individual lawsuits involving claims arising under federal and state consumer protection laws, including, but not limited to, the FCRA, FDCPA, EFTA, Regulation E, TILA, UCC, and TCPA.
+Mike defends financial institutions and other organizations against class actions and individual lawsuits involving claims arising under federal and state consumer protection laws, including, but not limited to, the FCRA, FDCPA, EFTA, TILA, UCC, and TCPA.

-Mike also represents a broad array of employers, including nonprofit organizations, corporations, financial institutions, and educational institutions.
-He defends his clients against claims brought by current and former employees under various federal and state laws including, but not limited to, Title VI, Title VII, Title IX, Section 1981, ADA, ADEA, ERISA, FMLA, and FCA.
+Mike also has significant experience defending employers against claims brought by current and former employees under various federal and state laws including, but not limited to, Title VI, Title VII, Title IX, Section 1981, ADA, ADEA, ERISA, FMLA, and FCA.

 Representative Matters